-Summer in NYC allows you to build your own unique schedule by choosing from thousands of course options from all of NYU's nine schools and colleges, in almost any area of academic interest you can imagine!
+Summer in NYC allows you to build your own unique schedule by choosing from more than a thousand course options from all of NYU's nine schools and colleges, in almost any area of academic interest you can imagine!

 Whether you're looking to satisfy course credits or take courses in something new that you've always wanted to explore, you'll learn from NYU professors who are experts in their fields, and you have access to the endless learning resources of NYU and the surrounding city.